zyx124/JavaInterview/spring.md

 ## Spring AOP (Aspect Oriented Programming)

 Add modular functions, like loggings, without changing the original logic of the program.
+It is a programming paradigm that aims to increase modularity by allowing the separations of **cross-cutting** concerns.
 Spring uses AspectJ to realize AOP.

 Example: